-3.02.02 Flood Plain Use Regulations
+3.02.03 Flood Plain Use Regulations

-Any use permitted by the underlying zoning district is allowed, provided the use complies with the following additional requirements as well as those of the Massachusetts State Building Code dealing within flood Plain Districts:
+Any use permitted by the underlying zoning district is allowed, provided the use complies with the following additional requirements as well as those of the Massachusetts State Building Code dealing with Flood Plain Districts:

+- A. Unnumbered A Zones: In A Zones, in the absence of FEMA BFE data and floodway data, the building department will obtain, review and reasonably utilize base flood elevation and floodway data available from a Federal, State, or other source as criteria for requiring new construction, substantial improvements, or other development in Zone A and as the basis for elevating residential structures to or above base flood level, for floodproofing or elevating nonresidential structures to or above base flood level, and for prohibiting encroachments in floodways.
+The Wetlands Protection Act regulations may require base flood elevation information to be developed by engineering calculations. - B. Floodway Encroachment: - 1.
+In Zones A, A1-30, and AE, along watercourses that have not had a regulatory floodway designated, the best available Federal, State, local, or other floodway data shall be used to prohibit encroachments in floodways which would result in any increase in flood levels within the community during the occurrence of the base flood discharge. - 2.
+In Zones A1-30 and AE, along watercourses that have a regulatory floodway designated on the Town's FIRM, encroachments are prohibited, including fill, new construction, substantial improvements, and other development within the adopted regulatory floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels within the community during the occurrence of the base flood discharge.

-- A. Within Zone A, where the base flood elevation is not provided on the FIRM, the applicant shall obtain any existing base flood elevation data and it shall be reviewed by the Inspector of Buildings for its reasonable utilization toward meeting the elevation or flood proofing requirements, as appropriate, of the State Building Code.
-[Next sentence added 5/23/2011] The Wetlands Protection Act regulations may require base flood elevation information to be developed by engineering calculations. - B. In the Floodway, designated on the Flood Boundary and Floodway Map, the following provisions shall apply: - 1.
-All encroachments, including fill, new construction, substantial improvements to existing structures, and other development are prohibited unless certification by a registered professional engineer is provided by the applicant demonstrating that such encroachment shall not result in any increase in flood levels during the occurrence of the 100-year flood. - 2.
-Any encroachment meeting the above standard shall comply with the flood plain requirements of the State Building Code. - 3.
-Subdivision Standards for the Flood Plain District: - All subdivision proposals and other proposed new development shall be reviewed to determine whether such proposals will be reasonably safe from flooding.
-If any part of a subdivision proposal or other new development is located within the Flood Plain District established under the Zoning Bylaw it shall be reviewed to assure that: - A. The proposal is designed consistent with the need to minimize flood damage; and - B. All public utilities and facilities such as sewer, gas, electrical and water systems shall be located and constructed to minimize or eliminate flood damage; and - C. Adequate drainage systems shall be provided to reduce exposure to flood hazards; and - D. Base flood elevation (the level of 100-year flood) data shall be provided for proposals greater than 50 lots or 5 acres, whichever is the lesser, for that portion within the Flood Plain District.
+3. Subdivision Standards for the Flood Plain District:

+All subdivision proposals and other proposed new development shall be reviewed to determine whether such proposals will be reasonably safe from flooding.
+If any part of a subdivision proposal or other new development is located within the Flood Plain District established under the Zoning Bylaw it shall be reviewed to assure that:

+- A. The proposal is designed consistent with the need to minimize flood damage; and - B. All public utilities and facilities such as sewer, gas, electrical and water systems shall be located and constructed to minimize or eliminate flood damage; and - C. Adequate drainage systems shall be provided to reduce exposure to flood hazards; and - D. Base flood elevation data for subdivision proposals: When proposing subdivisions or other developments greater than 50 lots or 5 acres (whichever is less), the proponent must provide technical data to determine base flood elevations for each developable parcel shown on the design plans. - 4.
+Recreational Vehicles: In A1-30, AH, AE Zones, all recreational vehicles to be placed on a site must be elevated and anchored in accordance with the zone's regulations for foundation and elevation requirements or be on the site for less than 180 consecutive days or be fully licensed and highway ready.

-3.02.03 Health Regulations Pertaining to the Flood Plain District
+3.02.04 Health Regulations Pertaining to the Flood Plain District